 Child Bride (1938) – A Controversial Exploitation Drama That Sparked National Debate

-Explore Child Bride (1938), a provocative public domain drama that tackled child marriage in rural America.
-Learn about its plot, cast, controversy, and lasting legacy.
+Watch Explore Child Bride (1938) a social agitate public domain film that addressed the concept of child marriage in the rural America.
+Find out its plot, actors, scandal and its legacy.

 A Bold Film or Exploitation?